 Eligibility for in-state tuition charges is based on the provisions of Section 23-7.4 of the Code of Virginia.
 This statute limits in-state tuition to those with Virginia domiciliary status.
-Virginia domiciliaries must not only have a current fixed home in the commonwealth, but must also have the intention of remaining in the state indefinitely.
+A Virginia domiciliary must have a permanent home in the commonwealth, and must also have the intention of remaining in the state indefinitely.
 If there is any question regarding the right to classification as a domiciliary of Virginia, it is the student's responsibility to raise the question with JMU administrative officials prior to or at the time of registration.